 |$16,801 to $57,600||17.5%|

 |$57,601 to $84,000||30%|

-Employee did not work for the full previous tax year
+Employee worked for you for part, or none, of the previous tax year

-In some cases an employer may be "locked-in" to an employment agreement where they contribute a set percentage of their employee's salary.
-In these cases it may be necessary to gross up the employer contribution so the employee receives their full entitlement.
+In some cases an employer may be "locked in" to an employment agreement where they contribute a set percentage of their employee's salary.
+It may be necessary to gross up the employer contribution so the employee receives their full entitlement.
 Calculate the tax using this formula:

 ESCT = a divided by (1 minus a) multiplied by b